oscar-system/oscar-website/blogs/_posts/2018-06-15-AbstractAlgebra.md

 AbstractAlgebra is considered very stable at this point, and we feel that now is the right time to be announcing it and encouraging pull requests.
-We believe that the code that is already there gives a good template for future additions.
-It should be quite clear how to follow the pattern.
+We believe that the code that is already there gives a good template for future additions; it should be quite clear how to follow the pattern.

 Of course, it is better if we know what's coming, rather than to have large code dumps that require significant work to harmonise them with other code that is there or on its way.
 So we ask contributors to talk to us early and often, so we can be as helpful as possible.

+Look back here often for updates on the OSCAR project, as we release them.
+You can already find a lot of interesting news on the new website that this blog is a part of!